 Click here to read what 100 of Florida’s business leaders had to say about Florida’s future.

 The recommendations released come from three years’ worth of research and feedback from more than 10,000 Floridians in each of Florida’s 67 counties as part of the Florida 2030 initiative- a multi-million research initiative that seeks to identify the challenges and opportunities Florida has between now and 2030, and to create a blueprint for Florida’s future.
 Recommendations found that:

 - Florida is growing- our state needs to add 1.7 million net new jobs by 2030.

 - Florida must prepare its workforce to take advantage of global consumer demand.

 - Florida will need to adapt to shifting skills and the training that will be required.

 - Innovation and disruption are transforming industries and jobs.

 - The nature of work in Florida is changing.

-Click on the images below for an explanation of the recommendations listed above, and to download and share the Drivers for Florida’s Future report, which covers all Six Pillars of Florida’s growth (Talent Supply & Education, Innovation & Economic Development, Infrastructure & Growth Leadership, Business Climate & Competitiveness, Civic & Governance Systems, Quality of Life & Quality Places.)
+Click on the images below for an explanation of the recommendations listed above, and to download and share the Trends and Indicators for Florida’s Future report, which covers all Six Pillars of Florida’s growth (Talent Supply & Education, Innovation & Economic Development, Infrastructure & Growth Leadership, Business Climate & Competitiveness, Civic & Governance Systems, Quality of Life & Quality Places.)